Pedro-Huet/EPortfolio/README.md

 # Econometrics-EPortfolio
-A sample of data analysis excercises I have elaboratedusing Stata, R and Eviews.
+A sample of data analysis excercises I have elaborated using Stata, R and Eviews.